 The workshop conclusions and recommendations will summarise the main points of the presentations and the discussions held during the Working Groups.

-The workshop will be hosted by tpe Greek Atomic Energy Commission (EEAE) at the Congress Center of the National Centre for Scientific Research “Demokritos” (Patr.
+The workshop is hosted by the Greek Atomic Energy Commission (EEAE) at the Congress Center of the National Centre for Scientific Research “Demokritos” (Patr.
 Gregoriou E & 27 Neapoleos Str, 15341 Agia Paraskevi, Athens).

 All you need to know is on the registration website : https://eeae.gr/alara-2019